TriValleyPsychotherapy/trivalleypsychotherapy.github.io/pages/specialties/grief_loss.md

+---
+layout: page
+title: Grief and Loss
+menuInclude: yes
+menuLink: yes
+menuTopTitle: Specialties
+menuSubTitle: "Grief and Loss"
+excerpt: A short introduction to the content of this site.
+# end of description at 156 characters ----------| (last 3 chars will be replaced by '...' on overflow)
+---

 <p>Grief is your emotional reaction to a significant loss.
 The words sorrow and heartache are often used to describe feelings of grief.
 Whether you lose a beloved person, animal, place, or object, or a valued way of life (such as your job, marriage, or good health), some level of grief will naturally follow.</p>